Jacksonville Beach Guide For Sunsets Surf & Seafood

 Winter (January – February)

 Winter remains mild compared to many beach destinations across the United States.
-Daytime temperatures usually range from the mid-10s°C to the low 20s°C (60s°F to low 70s°F).
+Daytime temperatures usually range from the mid 10s°C to the low 20s°C (60s°F to low 70s°F).
 Although the ocean feels cooler, visitors can enjoy quieter beaches, lower hotel rates, and fewer crowds.
 This season is especially popular for sightseeing, fishing, and long walks along the shoreline.

 Why Visit Jacksonville Beach

-This area offers a laid back alternative to Florida’s larger resort destinations.
-Wide sandy beaches, a welcoming local atmosphere, and plenty of outdoor activities make it a favorite for both visitors and residents.
-Whether you’re looking for relaxation, water sports, or fresh seafood, there is something for everyone to enjoy.
+This area offers a laid back alternative to Florida's larger resort destinations.
+Wide sandy beaches, a welcoming local vibe, and plenty of outdoor activities make it a favorite for both visitors and residents.
+Whether you're looking for relaxation, water sports, or fresh seafood, there is something for everyone to enjoy.

 The Pristine Coastline